 After consideration of places Kari and I had visited as individuals in the past, we decided on a route which took us from Cairns through to Boodjamulla (Lawn Hill) National Park, Riversleigh, and West across the Barkly Highway into the Northern Territory.
 We then continued South on the Stuart Highway to the Devil’s Marbles before hitting Alice Springs.
 Alice Springs provided a launching point for the West MacDonnell National Park, Finke National Park before hitting Kings Canyon.

-Uluru (Ayers Rock) and Kata Juta (The Olgas) were a focal point for the planning of this journey and we decided this location would be nice to incorporate some honeymoon luxury accommodation and experiences for a few nights to provide something a little unique and special for the honeymoon.
+The Red Centre icons of Uluru (Ayers Rock) and Kata Juta (The Olgas) were a focal point for the planning of this journey and we decided this location would be nice to incorporate some honeymoon luxury accommodation and experiences for a few nights to provide something a little unique and special for the honeymoon.

-Preparing the vehicle for this trip needed to be as meticulous as it could be.
+Preparing the vehicle for red centre trip needed to be as meticulous as it could be.
 While I was confident with the Landy in combination with our Patriot camper for the journey.
 There are always plenty of things you should do as a matter of course for these events.
 Going over your vehicle with a trusted mechanic is always important to identify and rectify those potential issues 7,000km of corrugation and vibration may unravel.
 Going through and tightening all those nuts and bolts (always a few more on the Landy).
 Loctite is an essential, no matter how new the truck is.
 There is no discrimination when it comes to never-ending corrugations.
 Consideration of some key spares such as hoses, serpentine belt, fluids, tools for your vehicle and recovery gear is good to have.
 Checking you have recovery insurance and what you are up for in the event of vehicle recovery in a remote location.
 Having a $20,000 recovery bill from the Simpson is not a good way to end a trip of a lifetime.
 Simple preparations like these help ensure your trip progresses with fewer hitches and you are prepared in the event you need assistance.

 In this preparation, I thought the outback drawer system had a bolt starting to come loose.
 Upon pulling it apart, things were significantly more damaged than anticipated.
 One of the floor braces had vibration fractures immediately in front of an anchor point.